facebook

 When it comes to choosing an ottoman coffee table, Heather Golde emphasizes the importance of considering the primary use of your ottoman coffee table: "A good example would be staying away from a soft ottoman coffee table if the majority of the use will be for food serving, games, and entertainment.
 If comfort is key and you will only use the table occasionally for food, then maybe a fabric-covered square ottoman coffee table would be best for stretching out with a bowl of popcorn for movie night or TV viewing."

-Leisyl Buxton recommends that you, "Consider a round ottoman for a soft spot to place your feet, or extra seating when entertaining.
+Leisyl Buxton recommends, "Consider a round ottoman for a soft spot to place your feet, or extra seating when entertaining.
 Style it with a throw blanket and a large tray so you have a hard surface to set down drinks and snacks.
-I generally recommend a leather ottoman so you have easy cleanup in case of spills or dirty shoes."
+I generally recommend a leather ottoman so you can easily clean it in case of spills or dirty shoes."

 Want to Create Your Dream Home?